Can Chickens Eat Tomatoes? All You Need to Know!

 Chickens can safely eat tomato seeds.
 Ripe tomato seeds do not contain solanine, the poisonous substance found in green tomato leaves, stems, and tomatoes.
 Thus, flocks can safely eat ripe tomato seeds.

 Although tomato seeds are harmless, tomato consumption should be limited.
-To get balanced nutrition from their basic meal, chickens should not eat more than 10% treats, including tomatoes.
+To get balanced nutrition from their basic meal, chickens should not eat over 10% treats, including tomatoes.

 Your birds should only eat ripe, red tomatoes.
 Solanine in green or partially ripe tomatoes can be hazardous.